 6. Stop Loss, Target and Trailing Stop Loss:

 Market maker brokers have limits on stop loss, target and trailing stop loss size.
 They don’t allow you to set them too tight.
 But true ECN/STP brokers don’t care about these things at all.

-Bonus is another important sign that the broker is a true market maker!
+Bonus is another important sign that the broker is market maker!